GUNNEL: Guided Mixup Augmentation and Multi-Model Fusion for Aquatic Animal Segmentation: Related Work

 \subsection{Data Augmentation}

-Data augmentation consists of a collection of transformation techniques that inflates the size and quality of training datasets.
-These techniques are used to improve the generalization of deep learning models~\cite{Shorten-JBD2019}.
-Through data augmentation, deep learning models are able to extract additional information from a dataset by data warping or oversampling.
+Data augmentation consists of a collection of transformation techniques that inflate the size and quality of training datasets.
+These techniques improve the generalization of deep learning models~\cite{Shorten-JBD2019}.
+Through data augmentation, deep learning models can extract additional information from a dataset by data warping or oversampling.
 Data warping augmentation methods, which include geometric and color transformations, are always used in training deep learning models (\eg scaling, flipping, rotation, random crop~\cite{Takahashi-TCSVT2020}, color jittering~\cite{Szegedy-CVPR2015}).

 On the other hand, oversampling augmentation methods~\cite{zhang-ICLR2018, Goodfellow-NIPS2014} synthesize objects and then integrate them into the original training dataset.
 Zhang~\etal~\cite{zhang-ICLR2018} proposed mixup augmentation by creating convex combinations of pairs of samples and their labels to train neural networks.
 Yun~\etal~\cite{Yun-ICCV2019} introduced CutMix mechanism to overcome the model confusion of localization of the mixup method.
 Bochkovskiy~\etal~\cite{Bochkovskiy-arxiv2020} developed Mosaic technique by mixing different contextual images to make object detectors conscious of objects outside their usual contexts and smaller scale as well.